spanthr/Python_Programming/README.md

 # Question 1
 Given an array of integers, find two numbers in it such that they can add up to a specific number.
 You may assume there are exactly one solution, you can’t use the same element twice.
-(Only time-complexity optimized solution gets full grade)

-Modify the “solution” function in the question1.py.
-(Analyze your time complexity)

 # Question 2
 Given a binary tree, find the max depth of it.
-Modify the “solution” function in the question2.py (Analyze your time complexity) (Only time-complexity optimized solution gets full grade)

 # Question 3
 You are given two non-empty linked lists representing two non-negative integers.
 The digits are stored in reverse order and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.